 The building muscle process is comparatively easy to understand.

-Protein is the building block of muscle creation and professional bodybuilders eat large amounts of it.
+Protein is the building block of muscle creation and professional bodybuilders eat large quantities of it.
 For some, protein is nearly one-third of their energy for the day.
 In addition to poultry, beef, pork and eggs, protein powders made from whey or soy are added to meals or used as meal replacements in shakes.